 In the table below, I’ve compared some of the main specs of the iPhone 16 Pro with the iPhone 16e.
 In bold are the specs which are – on paper at least – better than the other one.

-As you’ll see, in terms of the camera, the main difference that there’s three cameras found on the iPhone 16 Pro, and only one on the 16e.
-Although both the iPhone 16 Pro and the iPhone 16e have a 48MP sensor, we’ve been told it’s not the same sensor.
+As you’ll see, the main difference in terms of the camera is that the iPhone 16 Pro has three cameras, whereas the 16e has only one.
+Although both the iPhone 16 Pro and the iPhone 16e feature a 48MP sensor, we’ve been informed that it’s not the same sensor.
 The iPhone 16e has a slightly wider aperture for the lens, but is also slightly shorter, at 26mm compared to 24mm.

 The selfie cameras appear to be the same, while there’s a small difference in the maximum frame rate for 4K video.
 There’s also no ability to shoot in ProRes format with the iPhone 16e.

-Elsewhere, while both have Portrait mode, the 16e has been restricted to not let you use it for anything other than humans, and there’s also no automatic recognition for portrait subjects either.
-Another thing which is missing, thanks to the lack of an ultrawide lens is a macro mode.
+Elsewhere, while both have Portrait mode, the 16e has been restricted to only human subjects, and there’s no automatic recognition for portrait subjects.
+The lack of an ultrawide lens means there is also no macro mode.

 For photographers, another difference is the lack of a Camera Control button for the iPhone 16e.
-This is something you can use to take a picture, zoom in and out, and other options, too.
+This is something you can use to take a picture, zoom in and out, and other options.
 In all honesty, I rarely use this on my iPhone 16 Pro.
-Maybe some folks do, but I’ve never really gelled with it – so I won’t miss it from the 16e, personally.
+Maybe some folks do, but I’ve never gelled with it – so I won’t miss it from the 16e.
 You can use the Action button on either device to launch the camera – that’s something I *do* use frequently.

-There are some other differences to pay attention to.
-The screens for example – the iPhone 16e has a 6.1-inch screen.
-That’s not bad per se, but it’s on the small side for modern phones, with no option to get a larger model in this range.
+Screens are another difference to pay attention to.
+The iPhone 16e has a 6.1-inch screen, which is not bad per se, but it’s on the small side for modern phones, with no option to get a larger model in this range.
 It’s also worth noting that the iPhone 16 Pro has a 6.3-inch screen, but thanks to much thinner bezels, the overall size of the device is not much bigger.
 The 16e has a maximum brightness of 1200 nits, significantly lower than the iPhone 16 Pro, but not too bad for the price.
-Somewhat impressively however, both models have the Ceramic Shield front (which Apple says is the toughest smartphone glass on the market) and both have IP68 water and dust proofing.
+Somewhat impressively, however, both models have the Ceramic Shield front (which Apple says is the toughest smartphone glass on the market) and both have IP68 water and dust proofing.

-Smaller differences, but which still have an impact on usability, include things like the iPhone 16 Pro having a “Dynamic Island” surrounding the selfie camera.
-You can use this to do things like change a track you’re listening to, check alerts and so on.
+Smaller differences that still have an impact on usability include the iPhone 16 Pro featuring a “Dynamic Island” surrounding the selfie camera.
+You can use this to change a track you’re listening to, check alerts, and so on.
 It’s just not there on an iPhone 16e.
 If you’ve never had one, you probably won’t care, but it’s something I use more frequently than I ever paid much attention to.

 The battery life is slightly better with the iPhone 16 Pro – we’d expect that for something a bit bigger, and it’s good that both support wireless and fast charging – lots of cheaper models remove this genuinely useful functionality.
 However, it should be noted that the iPhone 16e is not compatible with MagSafe accessories, which sometimes includes chargers.